iNolRaam/base-template/README.md

 #Install, you can change "local" for "prod"
 mvn clean install -Plocal

-# To join the database's files
+# To join the database's files, You can add -Dcreatedb=always (default value is "never") if you want reinstall database
-mvn clean install -Pjoindb   # Add -Dcreatedb=always if you want reinstall database
+mvn clean install -Pjoindb -Dcreatedb=always

 ```